 5. New bodies are tangible, recognizable but evidently are equipped with some sort of a cloaking device.
-On the road to Emmaus, Jesus hid His identity from Cleopas and his travelling companion, until the right time, (Luke 23:13ff).
+On the road to Emmaus, Jesus hid His identity from Cleopas and his traveling companion, until the right time, (Luke 23:13ff).

 Food and Water are evidently still needed.
 Quality time with real people down below is probably readily possible though none of them yet have their resurrection bodies.
 A fully enjoyable lifestyle is at hand.
 We will have Eyes that See, and Ears that Hear.
 Extended range of sensing—but no x-ray vision.
 Memory healed.
 Missing limbs restored.
 Self-repairing.
 Non-aging.

 How old will I look in my new body?
 Not everyone will look as if they are 30, most likely.
 Life would be dull, even in heaven, if we were all the same age.
 So I suppose the populace of New Jerusalem will consist of men, women and children of all ages?
 The diversity and variety will be great as three main branches of mankind will be there, descendants of Shem, Ham and Japheth.
 There will be no marrying or reproduction as there is now.
 But new bodies are said to be “glorious.”